 Startups and entrepreneurs typically lack the liquidity or working capital to acquire new customers.
-New sales require inventory expansion, increased staffing, and cover expenses for the business owner.
-Without the cash reserves, small businesses miss new sales opportunities.
+That’s because new sales require inventory expansion, increased staffing, and covering expenses for the business owner.
+But without cash reserves, small businesses miss new sales opportunities.

 Many government contractors provide staffing services that require weekly or bi-weekly payroll expenses to contract staff.
 It is difficult for businesses with a contract award to keep up with these payment demands when they are paid once every three months.
-Payroll funding through government factoring helps clients retain employees in a tight labor market.
+However, payroll funding through government factoring helps clients retain employees in a tight labor market.

-Many business owners resort to costly Merchant Cash Advances after they are denied traditional financing from a bank.
+Many business owners take costly Merchant Cash Advances after they are denied traditional financing from a bank.
 However, with non-recourse invoice factoring, Bankers Factoring helps businesses avoid expensive financial mistakes from high-interest debt.

 Government invoice factoring is also called contract factoring and government factoring financing.

 What is Government Factoring Financing?

-Contract factoring is a form of commercial financing used by businesses to access working capital by selling their open invoices or receivables.
+Contract factoring is a form of commercial financing businesses use to access working capital by selling their open invoices or receivables.
 Government Invoice Factoring Financing removes cash flow gaps by helping contractors sell their invoices for immediate funding.

 Startups, entrepreneurs, and small businesses lacking financial history or credibility can leverage their government contracts to generate consistent cash flow.
 Bankers Factoring works with new government contractors who are not yet fundable from traditional lenders.
 We provide an easy funding process and a cash-flow solution for your government contracting company.